ashutoshmjain/gita/src/mathuraLanding.md

 -----

-In a deep dense jungle a man got caught up in a massive forest fire.
+In a deep dense California jungle,  a man got caught up in a massive forest fire.
+Not unusual for the Norcal summer .
 Luckily he was a climber.
 He selected a big redwood tree and climbed up till he got high enough to breathe, and found a strong branch to sleep on.
 He tied himself to the branch and slept couple of hours.
 When he woke up, he felt hungry.
 There was nothing there up high.
 Birds had all flown away.
 He wondered if it was his destiny to die of the hunger rather than being burnt alive in an endless fire!

-Before he got a chance to curse the God, he saw a big beehive and also saw the honey dripping off it as the rising smoke must have heated the nectar.
+Before he got a chance to curse the Gods, he saw a big beehive and also saw the honey dripping off it as the rising smoke must have heated the nectar.
 The only problem was it was on a soft branch and of course he didn't want to wake up thousands of bees closely guarding their life saving.
 He figured if he could somehow move below the beehive (and somehow catch the dripping nectar) he could possibly see another sunrise.
 He carefully did that, though in the process he definitely rubbed few bees on the wrong side, who didn't waste any time in returning the favor.

 A wizard angel was flying past in his chariot.
 His fairer friend who was sitting besides the angel saw the forest fire and asked her wizard to take a swing down - to check if they could help someone.
 How can we go on with our gifted lives with no attention to those who actually need our skills? - she argued.